 The saponification process is a simple one-step reaction with no waste generated: the glycerin is split off from the fatty acids, and the fatty acids combine with the sodium or potassium to form soap, while the hydroxide forms water.
 The result is soap, glycerin and water (no alkali remains in our soaps).

 Unlike most commercial soapmakers, who distill the glycerin out of their soaps to sell separately, we retain it in our soaps for its superb moisturizing qualities.
-We super-fat our bar soaps for a milder, smoother lather and use natural vitamin E from sunflower seeds and citric acid from fermented tapioca to protect freshness.
+We super-fat our bar soaps for a milder, smoother lather and use natural vitamin E from and citric acid (both from non-GMO sources) to protect freshness.
 We do not add any chelating agents, dyes, whiteners, or synthetic fragrances— only the purest certified organic essential oils.